saulpierotti/markdown_notebook/MP.md

 	* $p(t) = Q^t$
 * The Q matrix has 8 degrees of freedom
 	* I have 6 possible relative mutation rates
-		* These are the mutation rates Saul, not the transition probabilities (!)
+		* These are the mutation rates Saul, not the transition probabilities!
 	* I have 4 possible nucleotide frequencies
 	* The 2 groups have to sum up to 1, so I loose 2 degrees of freedom
 	* $df = 6+4-2 = 8$